-During FY 2022, over 113,000 older adults received Nutrition Services.
-The services include congregate and home delivered meals.
+During FY23, over 131,441 older adults received Nutrition Services.
+The services include congregate and homedelivered meals.

-Traditionally, congregate meals are served weekdays in over 400 sites throughout Illinois that include senior centers, churches, senior housing facilities, restaurants and community buildings.
+Traditionally, congregate meals are served on weekdays in over 362 sites throughout Illinois that include senior centers, churches, senior housing facilities, restaurants, and community buildings.
 The program provides a nutritionally balanced meal that must include 33.3 percent of the Recommended Dietary Allowances (RDA) established by the Food and Nutrition Board of the National Academy of Sciences/National Research Council.

-Home delivered meals are an option for an older adult who may have difficulty leaving their home and cannot personally prepare a nutritious meal.
-Volunteers who deliver meals to homebound older adults have an important opportunity to check on the welfare of the homebound and are encouraged to report any health or other problems that they may observe during their visits.
+Home-delivered meals are an option for an older adult who may have difficulty leaving their home and cannot personally prepare a nutritious meal.
+Volunteers who deliver meals to homebound older adults have an important opportunity to check on the welfare of the homebound and are encouraged to report any health or other problems they may observe during their visits.

-During the pandemic, congregate meal sites provided grab and go meals and more people joined the home delivered meal program.
-In FY 2022, there were 778,158 congregate meals served and 11,165,641 meals delivered to older people in their homes throughout Illinois.
+During the pandemic, congregate meal sites provided grab-and-go meals and more people joined the home-delivered meal program.
+In FY23, there were 1,467,360 congregate meals served and 10,992,593 meals delivered to older people in their homes throughout Illinois.